12 Signs Your VA Disability Claim May Get Approved: What to Look for

 5. You’ve Received Favorable Feedback on Your C&P Exam

-The Compensation and Pension (C&P) exam is critical in the VA disability claims process where an examiner assesses your condition to determine the severity and its connection to your service.
+The Compensation and Pension (C&P) exam is critical in the VA disability claims process, where an examiner assesses your condition to determine the severity and its connection to your service.
 While the examiner doesn’t make the final decision, their report carries significant weight.
-If you have attended the C&P exam and received favorable verbal or written feedback, it’s one of the signs that you will be approved for disability benefits.

 Signs of favorable C&P exam results include:

-• The examiner provides an explicit opinion that your condition is “as likely as not” (50/50 probability) connected to your military service.
+• The VA-contracted examiner provides an explicit opinion that your condition is “as likely as not” (50/50 probability) connected to your military service.

 • Their findings align with your medical records and other submitted evidence.